 One such tool is the Nexus Environmental Assessment Tool. the NEAT+ (neatplus.org) a project-level environmental screening tool for humanitarian contexts.
-NEAT+ includes different modules for different contexts and sectors and has the advantage of recording all information in one place, and identifies key environmental risks and suggested mitigation steps automatically.
+The NEAT+ includes different modules for different contexts and sectors and has the advantage of recording all information in one place, and identifies key environmental risks and suggested mitigation steps automatically.
 NEAT+, and other such tools, are especially helpful when doing detailed planning for longer-term humanitarian activities, such as in protracted crises, camp settings, or when supporting communities with recovery.
 You do not need environmental expertise to use it.
 Different members of the Red Cross Red Crescent Movement have started to use the NEAT+ tool, and it is recommended as the simplest of the available options.

 Whilst these tools can potentially be used at any time or any context, they are less suited to the initial emergency response and the assessments done immediately after a new crisis, but more suitable once it is clear what the area of project implementation will be and what the overall response or operation will look like.
+They can also be used in longer-term programming contexts as well.